A Stark County Area Transportation study is revealing the most dangerous intersections in the area.

-Using data from 2022, 2023, and 2024, the study considers the number of crashes, the rate of crashes, and the severity of those accidents.
-That data also leads to suggestions on what can be done to improve the safety of these intersections.
+Using data from 2022, 2023, and 2024, the study examines the number of crashes, the crash rate, and the severity of those crashes.
+That data also suggests ways to improve the safety of these intersections.

 Below are the top three most dangerous intersections: